-Application : Applied
+Application •• Applied

-Explanation on : application of the practice The Board ensures its communication with stakeholders are transparent.
+Explanation on application of the practice : The Board ensures its communication with stakeholders are transparent.
 Communication with stakeholders is achieved through the annual reports, the quarterly announcements and the shareholders' meetings.
 In addition to these communication platforms, the Company's website at www.landmarks.com.my provides a comprehensive avenue for up-to-date information dissemination with dedicated sections on corporate and financial information and news on the Group.
 The Company has also established an email contact, i.e., investor@landmarks.com.my at the Company's website to allow investors to submit their queries to the Company.
 During the financial year, no significant queries were received from investors at the email contact provided.

-Explanation for : departure
+Explanation for departure :

-Large companies are required to complete the columns below.
-Non-large companies are encouraged
+Large companies are encouraged to complete quired to complete the columns below.
+Non-large companies are e columns below.

-to complete the columns b elow.

 Measure :

 Timeframe :